-- Course code: ART, BUS, DUT, FIN, EUH, LIT, PHI, PNE, POL, POS - Credits per class: 6.0-9.0 ECTS
+Course code: ART, BUS, DUT, FIN, EUH, LIT, PHI, PNE, POL, POS, SUS

 CES classes typically include a field trip and bring in local expertise to illustrate the regional and European context.
 Classes are offered mainly to CES students only, so you will usually be in class with other non-EU students (often students from the US).
 Classes are worth 6.0 ECTS credits but can be expanded to 9.0 ECTS by writing an extra paper (Independent Study Project or ISP).
 CES classes are easy to combine with classes at most other Faculties, Schools or Departments.